Connect to Servers

 - For Macs, secure shell can be used in the built-in Mac OS X Terminal application.

 - For Windows, you"ll need to download and install a program.
 PuTTY is a free SSH client application for Windows.
-This download also includes other utilities such as PSFTP, which is a command line SFTP application.
-Download the installer by going to Hampshire"s Public Software pages.
+This download also includes other utilities such as PSFTP, which is a command line SFTP application and installers can easily be found on the web.

 - File Transfer Protocol (FTP) FTP is not available to students; see the documentation for SCP and SFTP instead.